-If you have unfortunately been declined for critical illness cover, first you would need to find out as much information as possible as to why you have been declined and for what medical or lifestyle reason.
+If you have unfortunately been declined for Critical Illness Cover, first you would need to find out as much information as possible as to why you have been declined and for what medical or lifestyle reason.

-You should give all of the information to your adviser so they can speak to all insurers with pre sales medical underwriting queries before applying.
+You should give all of the information to an independent adviser so they can speak to all insurers with pre sales medical underwriting queries before applying.

-This allows the adviser to obtain the most accurate indication of terms.
-This will save you a lot of time and effort in applying with insurers that potentially may decline, offer special terms or increase the premiums due to your health or lifestyle.
+This allows the adviser to obtain the most accurate indication of terms and will save you a lot of time and effort in applying with insurers that potentially may decline, offer special terms or increase the premiums due to your health or lifestyle.